 Scheme of Work

-It is structured with the conceptual approach.
-The broad concepts of matter, position, motion and time; energy; waves; fields; Atomic and Nuclear Physics, electronics are considered and each concept forms a part on which other sub-concepts are further based.
+The syllabus is structured with a conceptual approach.
+The broad concepts of matter, position, motion and time; energy; waves; fields; Atomic and Nuclear Physics, and electronics are considered and each concept forms a part on which other sub-concepts are further based.

 Read: JAMB Physics syllabus